RJ-DP/keywords/README.md

 ____________________________________________________________________________________________________________________________________________________________________________________________________________________

 VIRTUAL MACHINE

 Virtual Machines are software environments that simulate a physical computer.
 They allow multiple operating systems to run concurrently on a single physical machine, isolating them from each other and providing a secure, flexible, and efficient computing environment.

-How Virtual Machines Work:

-Hypervisor: A hypervisor, also known as a virtual machine monitor, manages the allocation of resources (CPU, memory, storage, network) to each virtual machine.

-Guest Operating Systems: Each virtual machine runs its own guest operating system, which is unaware that it's running on a virtualized environment.

-Resource Allocation: The hypervisor allocates resources to each guest OS based on predefined policies, ensuring fair sharing and preventing one VM from impacting the performance of others.

-Types of Virtualization:
+Components:

+- Hypervisor: The software layer that enables virtualization.
+It manages the hardware resources (CPU, memory, storage) and allows multiple virtual machines to run on a single physical host.

+ There are two types:
-- Type 1 Hypervisor: Runs directly on the hardware, providing optimal performance but requiring specialized hardware or software.
-Examples: VMware ESXi, Microsoft Hyper-V.
+   - Type 1 (Bare Metal): Runs directly on the host's hardware (e.g., VMware ESXi, Microsoft Hyper-V).

-- Type 2 Hypervisor: Runs as an application on top of a host operating system.
-This is more common for personal use or smaller-scale deployments.
-Examples: VirtualBox, VMware Workstation.
+   - Type 2 (Hosted): Runs on an operating system (e.g., VirtualBox, VMware Workstation).

+- Virtual Disk: VMs use virtual disk files (e.g., VHD, VMDK) that act like hard drives.

+- Virtual Network Interface: VMs can have virtual network cards to communicate with other VMs or the external network.

+-
+A Virtual Machine (VM) is a software-based emulation of a physical computer.
+It runs an operating system (OS) and applications just like a physical machine, but it's isolated from the actual hardware.
+Here are the key aspects of virtual machines:

+ Isolation:

+- Each VM is independent of the others, meaning that errors or issues in one VM don't affect others on the same physical machine.

+- VMs can have different operating systems, configurations, and applications.

+Uses:

+- Testing and Development: Developers use VMs to test applications in different environments without needing multiple physical machines.

+- Server Consolidation: Organizations use VMs to run multiple server applications on fewer physical machines, reducing hardware costs.

+- Cloud Computing: Cloud providers like AWS, Azure, and Google Cloud use VMs to offer scalable infrastructure.

 ____________________________________________________________________________________________________________________________________________________________________________________________________________________

 KERNEL